A quantum wire approach to weighted combinatorial graph optimisation problems: Hardware implementation

 After annealing, Rydberg excitations are detected via atom loss.
-Repetition of the annealing sequence multiple times generates statistics and configurations are ranked by occurrences.
+Repetition of the annealing sequence multiple times, combined with excluding trials that showed imperfect loading, generates statistics and configurations are ranked by occurrences.
 When the annealing protocol is executed properly, the most frequent configuration typically corresponds to the many-body ground state of the system.
-Errors arising from blockade violations can be identified and corrected through classical post-processing, following the protocol introduced in \cite{ebadi22}.
+Errors arising from blockade violations, losses and imperfect state preparation and readout can be identified and corrected through classical post-processing, following the protocol introduced in \cite{ebadi22}.
 We first apply vertex reduction to eliminate vertices that violate the edge constraints of the graph to recover a valid independent set solution string.
 In many cases, this corrected configuration permits additional excitations without violating blockade constraints.
 The insertion of those excitations is performed by a fixed-depth vertex addition algorithm.
 See Appendix~\ref{appendix:post_processing} for further details.
 Closed-loop optimization can be used to tune the annealing parameters by seeking to minimize the weighted average cost $\langle H_\mathrm{MWIS}\rangle$ calculated over the ensemble of observed configurations.